Lercher/CocoR/Readme.md

   your value is not a valid Coco/R identifier.
 Commonly used after an optional literal terminal symbol.

+Note: you can hatch a list of tokens after one Coco/R symbol.
+However, most of these tokens will be named constants.

 Inside the scope of a production, unnamed and equally named hatches combine as an unnamed list or a list with the same name.
 This is even the case when any is a list, these lists are merged.
 Differently named hatches form